Encoding

 4. Return continue, if output is false, and error otherwise.

-8. If byte is end-of-queue, then restore lead to ioQueue; otherwise, restore « lead, byte » to ioQueue.
+8. If byte is end-of-queue, then restore leading to ioQueue; otherwise, restore « leading, byte » to ioQueue.

 9. Set ISO-2022-JP output to false, ISO-2022-JP decoder state to ISO-2022-JP decoder output state and return error.